GradysGhost/pymojo/README.md

         password: l0calU$erP@ss
       bobs-jojo-server:
         endpoint: "192.168.1.201"
+      steves-jojo-server:
+        endpoint: "192.168.1.253"

+    groups:
+      jojos:
+        - bobs-jojo-server
+        - steves-jojo-server

     default_environment: "local"

-That defines two environments, called "local" and "bobs-jojo-server" whose settings can be used with the `-n` option, like so:
+That defines three environments, called "local", "bobs-jojo-server", and "steves-jojo-server", whose settings can be used with the `-n` option, like so:

     mojo -n bobs-jojo-server list

 If you don't provide a `-n` option, Mojo will try to use the `default_environment`.

+It also defines a group called "jojos" that targets both the "bobs-jojo-server" and "steves-jojo-server" environments.
+This can be called up with the `-g`
+option:

+    mojo -g jojos list

 Mojo will automatically pull in configration files found at `/etc/mojo.yml` and `~/.mojo.yml`, but you can specify an additional config file with `-c`.